AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 | ccc232 | 2021-08-25 13:55 | DAFT_PUNK_TSHIRT | ...              |

 ## Redis sorted sets
-At the cost of an additional moving part, load the partition and sort keys into Redis sorted sets.
+The first (and possibly simplest) approach is to load the partition and sort keys into Redis sorted sets.
 A sorted set provides numeric index-based access to the keys, which can then be used to construct an `ExclusiveStartKey` to pass to DynamoDB.
 As the name of the type implies, Redis maintains the ordering (by score, aka creation date) on our behalf.

 Assuming the table outlined above, we use `PK2` as the Redis key for a sorted set, `PK` as the member and `SK` (converted to unix time) as the score.